Lymphoma in children

 Staging

-If your child has lymphoma, they need more tests to find out how much lymphoma they have in their body and exactly where it is.
+If your child has lymphoma, they will need more tests to find out how much lymphoma they have in their body and exactly where it is.
 This is called staging.
 Knowing the stage of your child’s lymphoma helps their specialist plan the best possible treatment for them.

 The tests might include:

-- blood tests to find out how lymphoma is affecting your child and to check their general health
+- blood tests to find out how the lymphoma is affecting your child and to check their general health

 - scans such as a PET/CT scan, MRI scan, ultrasound scan or X-ray to see where the lymphoma is in your child’s body